 “I have difficulty overwintering butterfly bush (Buddleia) and end up replanting most of them each year,” says Deanna Frautschi of Bloomington, Illinois.
 “Any tips for better success?”

-Patience is the key.
-Allow your plants to stand over winter to increase their winter hardiness (you’ll enjoy the winter interest, too).
+“For butterfly bush care, patience is the key,” Melinda Myers says.
+“Allow your plants to stand over winter to increase their winter hardiness (you’ll enjoy the winter interest, too).
 If you choose to add some winter mulch, wait until the soil freezes before covering the base of the plant with evergreen boughs or straw.
 Consider enclosing the mulched plant with a cylinder of hardware cloth to keep the rabbits and voles out.
 In late winter or early spring, cut the plants back to 4 to 6 inches above the ground.
-Then wait.
+Then wait.”

 When Do Butterfly Bushes Bloom?

 After a harsh winter or cool spring, you may not see signs of interest until June or even early July.
 But if the roots survived, they will quickly generate new growth and blooms for the butterflies to enjoy from August until frost.

-Tip: Butterfly bush is invasive in some areas, such as the Pacific Northwest.
+Butterfly bush is invasive in some areas, such as the Pacific Northwest.
 Avoid growing it, or try planting seedless varieties like Lo and Behold Lilac Chip.
-Find more alternatives to invasive shrubs.